15 Best Things to Do in Groton (CT)

 Avery Point Light

-The headland poking into Long Island Sound at Avery Point is occupied by the distinguished looking buildings and outdoor sculpture of the University of Connecticut’s Marine Sciences campus.
+The headland poking into Long Island Sound at Avery Point is occupied by several distinguished looking buildings.
+Accompanied by outdoor sculpture, these belong to the University of Connecticut’s Marine Sciences campus.

-The Jacobethan Bradford House here dates to the late-19th century and modelled on the famous Newport mansions.
+The Jacobethan Bradford House here dates to the late-19th century and is modeled on the famous Newport mansions.

-There’s a seafront trail around the point, installed with interesting interpretive boards telling you about the ecology of Long Island Sound and the Thames River estuary.
+I enjoyed my walk along the seafront trail around the point.
+This is installed with interesting interpretive boards telling you about the ecology of Long Island Sound and the Thames River estuary.

 The landmark at the very southern end is Avery Point Light, which was first active from 1944 to 1967 before falling into disrepair.

-The lighthouse was reactivated in 2006 following a long-term restoration and still stands as the last lighthouse erected in the state as a navigational aid.
+The lighthouse was reactivated in 2006 following a long-term restoration.
+It still stands as the last lighthouse erected in the state to serve as a navigational aid.

 10. Eastern Point Beach